im-ukr77/DeMR/README.md

 ## A. Introduction

-This project marks a significant advancement by successfully integrating blockchain technology into Electronic Health Records (EHRs).
+This project marks a significant advancement by successfully integrating private blockchain technology into Electronic Health Records (EHRs).
 The primary objective is to enhance the security and interoperability of patient data through blockchain’s decentralized structure, ensuring data integrity and protection against unauthorized modifications.
 This repository provides the necessary scripts and configurations for establishing a Hyperledger Fabric network and deploying chaincode.

 ## B. Installation